 - Centers for Disease Control and Prevention: “Get the Facts: Sources of Sodium in Your Diet”

-- Produce for Better Health Foundation: Sodium
+- Produce for a Better Health Foundation: “Sodium in Fruits and Vegetables”

 - My Food Data: “Peas and Carrots”